-Setsuko K Chambers, MD
+Setsuko K. Chambers, MD

 Bobbi Olson Endowed Chair of Ovarian Cancer Research

-In 2004, Dr. Chambers joined the faculty at the University of Arizona where she continues to actively mentor faculty, residents, post-doctoral fellows, and undergraduate students in her laboratory, in the clinical setting and through her leadership positions.
+In 2004, Dr. Chambers joined the faculty at the University of Arizona where she continues to actively mentor faculty, residents, postdoctoral fellows and undergraduate students in her laboratory, in the clinical setting and through her leadership positions.
 During her time at the University of Arizona, Dr. Chambers has continuously held leadership roles in the Department of Obstetrics and Gynecology as Vice Chair and Section Head of Gynecologic Oncology.

 As a translational scientist, Dr. Chambers also has reviewed and continues to review grants for a number of national entities, including the NIH, DOD, and others.
-She serves as co-founding Editor-in-Chief for a new open access journal American Journal of Clinical and Experimental Obstetrics and Gynecology.
+She serves as co-founding editor in chief for a new open access journal American Journal of Clinical and Experimental Obstetrics and Gynecology.

 Throughout her career, Dr. Chambers has served on many national and regional committees, grant review panels and study sections.
-She served as an examiner for the American Board of Obstetrics and Gynecology from 1999-2016 and is certified in the subspecialty of Gynecologic Oncology.
-In 2000, she served as President of the New England Association of Gynecologic Oncologists.
+She served as an examiner for the American Board of Obstetrics and Gynecology from 1999-2016 and is certified in the subspecialty of gynecologic oncology.
+In 2000, she served as president of the New England Association of Gynecologic Oncologists.
 She was elected to the National Academy of Medicine in 2009 and has authored over 145 peer-reviewed publications and chapters.

-• Brown University Medical School, 1980
+• MD: Brown University Medical School, 1980

 Residency

-Yale-New Haven Hospital - Obstetrics & Gynecology
+Yale-New Haven Hospital, Obstetrics & Gynecology

 Fellowship

-Yale University School of Medicine - Gynecologic Oncology
+Yale University School of Medicine, Gynecologic Oncology

 Board Certifications